The following undergraduate research funding opportunity could be used to support student research in a future MCL project:

-LASURI (1 March 2017).
+LASURI.
 The Liberal Arts and Sciences Undergraduate Research Initiative is an annual competitive grant from UIC’s LAS for undergraduates working on a semester or year-long research project with a faculty sponsor.
 Applications usually open in January and are due around 1 March for the following academic year.
-The funding provides a $1250 award per semester for the student and $1000 per year for the faculty sponsor.
+The funding provides a $1250 award per semester for the student and $500 per semester in research funds for the faculty sponsor.
 Open to UIC students in the college of Liberal Arts and Sciences.

-SRF (3 April 2017).
+SRF (every April).
 UIC’s Student Research Forum is organized by a group of UIC students every April and is open to undergraduates in all areas.
 It is a fantastic venue to present your research.
-Submissions are due Friday, March 17th, at 9:00 AM.
+Deadlines will be announced in the spring term.

-CASSC (Spring 2017).
+CASSC (every spring).
 The Chicago Area SIAM Student Conference is a collaborative effort of the UIC, Northwestern, and IIT SIAM chapters.
-This year’s conference has not yet been announced.
+The details of the 2019 conference have not yet been announced.

 AMS Sectional Meetings.
 Each year there are two AMS meetings in the Central Section, one in the fall and one in the spring.
 These meetings often have posters sessions where undergraduate research is presented.

 If you know about a program, event, or funding opportunity for undergraduate mathematical research that you think should be listed here, please contact email@example.com.